 Do you know how we're able to provide our great education programs and tours for free to students and community members?
 We are funded by an Aquifer Protection Area (APA) fee.
 This is a voter-approved fee which goes toward many projects and initiatives that protect the Spokane Valley-Rathdrum Prairie Aquifer - the same aquifer that supplies drinking water to most residents in the greater Spokane area.
-This fee will be coming up for renewal in 2024.
+This fee is anticipated to come up for renewal in the next few years.
 For more information about the fee, please visit the APA page.

 If you are a teacher or parent wishing to bring a group of students, please visit our Field Trips page.
 6th grade is the youngest grade allowed to do the walking tour around the facility (community/family tours excluded) and a minimum of 10 people is required.